abhishek98-force/SQLBattleSimulator/README.md

+# SQLBattleSimulator
-simple experiment to create a battle simulator in mysql database
+## simple experiment to create a battle simulator in mysql database